Blog

 Janelle Watson provides content marketing for the international team at Justworks.
 With a background in higher education and journalism, Janelle helps tell stories that make international expansion and EOR accessible.

-61 postsAuthor's posts
+78 postsAuthor's posts

 13 1920x1080 Which Countries Require 13th Month Pay The Ultimate Guide

 Many countries throughout the world offer a bonus annual payment known as 13th-month pay.
-If your company is planning to expand across borders, you will need to understand what 13th-month pay is, as well as determine if 13th-month pay is legally required in the country where you plan to hire and pay workers.
+If your company is planning to expand internationally, you will need to understand what 13th-month pay is, as well as determine if 13th-month pay is legally required in the country where you plan to hire and pay workers.

 International